 Mulch fruit trees with well rotted manure or garden compost taking care not to mound mulch up around the trunk.
 Top-dress patio dwarf fruit trees with fresh compost and fertilize.

 Fertilize raspberry canes, fruit bushes and fruit trees to encourage good crops this season.

 Put out Mason Bees cocoons to improve pollination of fruits and vegetables.
-Dig This still has cocoons for sale, along with houses to encourage them to stay nearby.

 If you haven’t already done so, give your greenhouse a thorough scrub with hot soapy water to get rid of pests and diseases and to let more light in.